wavefrontHQ/docs/pages/doc/logging_faq.md

 {% include note.html content="[Examine Data with Dashboards and charts](ui_examine.html) explains how explore dashboards and includes videos and links." %}

 In the **Blocked logs per second** chart you see how many logs were blocked.
-If you see a spike in the number of dropped logs, ensure that you follow [best practices](logging_send_logs.html#best-practices) when sending logs.
+If you see a spike in the number of dropped logs, check the [limits for logs](logging_send_logs.html#limits-for-logs).

 ## Why do I See a `pattern not match` Error in the Fluentd Logs?